ilightshow/privacy-policy/policy.md

 ### Spotify
 Spotify is an audio content delivery service provided by Spotify AB that allows this Application to incorporate content of this kind on its pages.
 They process your data in Sweden.
 Personal Data processed: Cookies; Usage Data as specified in their [pricacy policy](https://www.spotify.com/us/legal/privacy-policy).

-### Cloudflare
-Cloudflare is a traffic optimization and distribution service provided by Cloudflare Inc. Personal Data processed: Cookies; various types of Data as specified in their [privacy policy](https://www.cloudflare.com/privacypolicy/).
-Place of processing: USA

 ### iCloud
 iCloud is a storage service provided by Apple.
 Place of processing: USA.
 Personal data processed: Various types of Data as specified in their [privacy policy](https://www.apple.com/legal/privacy).

-### Firebase and Crashlytics
-Firebase and Crashlytics are monitoring services provided by Google LLC.
-Personal Data processed: various types of Data as specified in the [privacy policy of the service](https://policies.google.com/privacy).
-Place of processing: USA.

 ### Hetzner
 Hetzner is a hosting and backend service.
 Personal data processed: Various types of Data as specified in their [privacy policy](https://www.hetzner.com/rechtliches/datenschutz).
 Place of processing: Germany